 Are US or EU trademarks valid in China?

-EU-countries, China and United States are all parts of the so called Madrid Protocol, covered by WIPO (World Intellectual Property Organization).
+EU-countries, China, and the United States are all parts of the so-called Madrid Protocol, covered by WIPO (World Intellectual Property Organization).

 However, trademarks registered internationally under the Madrid Protocol, are not protected globally.
 Even if you have a registered trademark in Germany or France, doesn’t mean you’re protected in China.

-Even if China and Europe use the same registration systems for international classification of goods and services (covered under the Nice Agreement), China has unique subclasses which aren’t used in Europe.
+Even if China and Europe use the same registration systems for the international classification of goods and services (covered under the Nice Agreement), China has unique subclasses that aren’t used in Europe.

-It’s important that you confirm what classes (there are 45 of them) and subclasses that should be used for your specific products.
-To be fully protected, you can use subclasses that have little relevance with your products as well.
+You must confirm what classes (there are 45 of them) and subclasses should be used for your specific products.
+To be fully protected, you can use subclasses that have little relevance to your products as well.

-An important point is that China has its own regulations to trademark law, mainly because the Chinese language differs with the characters and tones used.
+An important point is that China has its regulations on trademark law, mainly because the Chinese language differs from the characters and tones used.

 Keep in mind that:

-a.
-The trademark should have uniqueness and be distinctive.
-It shouldn’t imply on the function of the product, all in accordance with the Trademark Law
+- The trademark should have uniqueness and be distinctive.
+It shouldn’t imply on the function of the product, all by the Trademark Law

-How can I search for trademarks registered in China?
+How can I search for trademarks in China?

 You can search for China registered trademarks on CTMO’s (China Trademark Office) official website.
 Services you can use on the website are: